 Do I have to wear a face mask on campus?

-The use of a face covering is encouraged in public spaces on campus.
+At-risk individuals are encouraged to wear a face covering in public spaces on campus.

 Is Health Services open on campus?

 We are providing in-office services.
 We are open Monday through Thursday 7:30 a.m.-4:30 p.m. and Friday 7:30 a.m.-noon.
 Face coverings will be required for all visits.

 Will I need to make an appointment to be seen at Health Services?

 Yes.
 We recommend that students make an appointment with Health Services in effort to avoid increased number of students in waiting area.
 This effort is to help stop the spread of COVID-19.
 We ask that you come alone for your appointment.
 No friends will be allowed to wait in the waiting area.
 Please schedule your appointment at bookings.nsula.edu/healthservices